Safe and Effective Exercise Guidelines for a Healthy Pregnancy

 The obturator internus is a muscle that runs from each hip and attaches to the pelvic floor muscles (levator ani) through a tendon known...

-How to Strengthen the Vagus Nerve to Improve Pain: Part One
+How to Strengthen the Vagus Nerve and Improve Neurowellness: Part One